bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 Flip side of the security properties:

-- #strong[Spoofing]: Unauthorized use of credentials
+- *Spoofing*: Unauthorized use of credentials

-- #strong[Tampering]: Unauthorized modification of information
+- *Tampering*: Unauthorized modification of information

-- #strong[Repudiation]: Performing unauthorized actions that cannot be detected
+- *Repudiation*: Performing unauthorized actions that cannot be detected

-- #strong[Information disclosure]: Unauthorized access to information
+- *Information disclosure*: Unauthorized access to information

-- #strong[Denial of Service]: Disruption of authorized access to a resource
+- *Denial of Service*: Disruption of authorized access to a resource

-- #strong[Elevation of privilege]: Execution of unauthorized actions
+- *Elevation of privilege*: Execution of unauthorized actions

 === Threat modeling frameworks: Attack tree
 <threat-modeling-frameworks-attack-tree>